DominicSerranoC14/Backend-Capstone/README.md

 #### Backend Capstone project for Nashville Software School

 ## About
-Spy On Fido is a web app designed for busy pet owners.
-It allows for the user to log in with a user facing Angular interface and take and view images and videos from a remote camera, specifically a camera connected to a Raspberry Pi .
+Spy On Fido is a web application designed for busy pet owners to supervise their pets while away at work.
+Users are able to log in and view saved images and videos that were captured using their remote camera.
+The user facing Angular interface also allows control of when a pet owner wants to take a image or video, with a click of a button.

+This app was made with the MEAN stack (Mongo, Express, Angular and Nodejs), and incorporates a RESTful API, an Angular user interface, and a Express server running on a Raspberry Pi.

+Check out the Raspberry Pi Server repo [here](https://github.com/DominicSerranoC14/RPI-Image-Uploader).

 ## Technologies Used
 ```